vmzakharov/dataframe-ec-json-support/README.md

 String jsonString = dfToJson.toJsonString(this.dataFrame);
 ```

-Result: an array of Json objects, each object representing a single row of the dataframe
+Result: an array of JSON objects, each object representing a single row of the dataframe

 ```json
 [